Have questions? We have answers!

 What is the best method of submitting my FAFSA?

 The best method of submitting your FAFSA is online.
-In order to sign the FAFSA electronically, the student and parent both need to receive PIN numbers (for dependent students).
-PIN numbers may also be requested online.
-If you do not have internet access, you may get a paper FAFSA from your high school guidance counselor or from a local college.
+In order to sign the FAFSA electronically, the student and parent both need to receive Federal Student Aid IDs (for dependent students).

 How do I know if my application has been received?